getsentry/sentry-docs/src/collections/_documentation/learn/cli/installation.md

 title: Installation
 ---

-Depending on your platform there are different methods available to install _sentry-cli_.
+Depending on your platform, there are different methods available to install _sentry-cli_.

 ## Manual Download